Romantic Things to Do in Ashland VA: The Center of the Universe

 VISIT: Ashland Museum

 As my readers know, I’m a sucker for small town Historical Society museums.
 I always find at least one oddball artifact or piece of information that interests or astounds me.
-This one, mostly consisting of panels that time-line the town’s history, didn’t disappoint.
-I discovered that unlike most other places in the country, the most prized homes and real estate actually front the train tracks.
+This one, the Ashland Museum, mostly consisting of panels that time-line the town’s history, didn’t disappoint.
+I discovered that unlike most other places in the country, the most prized homes and real estate actually abutt the train tracks.
 A Real Estate listing reads: “For Sale – Home With Good View of the Railroad.”
-Open Fri.
-Noon-2, Sat 10-2, Sun 1-3, free.
+Check website for dates and hours open.

 Chris Ray, Owner of Origin Beer Lab Ashland VA